top of page

 After graduating from the University of Edinburgh with a first class degree in English Literature and French, Georgie spent a couple of years working in publishing in Oxford, whilst enjoying an increasingly busy schedule of singing engagements on the side.
 In 2019 she decided to apply to conservatoire and pursue music full-time.

-Her operatic roles include La Contessa Di Almaviva in Le Nozze di Figaro at the RNCM, Venus in Blow’s Venus and Adonis in a touring production in Italy with L’Offerta Musicale di Venezia, and Monica in Menotti’s The Medium also at the RNCM.
+Her operatic roles include the title role in Handel's Alcina at the GSMD, La Contessa Di Almaviva in Le Nozze di Figaro at the RNCM, Venus in Blow’s Venus and Adonis in a touring production in Italy with L’Offerta Musicale di Venezia, and Monica in Menotti’s The Medium also at the RNCM.
 In 2022 she appeared as an emergency cover in Jonathan Dove’s Mansfield Park for Waterperry Opera, having learnt the role (Aunt Norris) previously at the RNCM.
 She was a Young Artist at Buxton International Festival in 2022, singing in the chorus of Rossini’s La Donna Del Lago and covering the role of Cleopatra in Antonio e Cleopatra by Hasse.
 In the Autumn of 2022 she joined the chorus of Opera North for a tour of Verdi’s La Traviata, and returned to work with the chorus again in 2023 for Bizet’s Les Pêcheurs de Perles and a staging of Mozart’s Requiem, and a tour of Puccini's La Rondine.
-At the Guildhall she has performed excerpts from 'Hänsel und Gretel' - Humperdinck (Gretel), 'Die Fledermaus" - J. Strauss (Rosalinde) and 'The Rape of Lucretia' - Britten (Female Chorus), and looks forward to covering the role of Eduviges Dyada in brand new opera 'A Star Next to the Moon' by Stephen McNeff in March, alongside more Opera Scenes.
+At the GSMD and RNCM she has also performed extracts from Hänsel und Gretel (Gretel), The Rape of Lucretia (Female Chorus), Don Giovanni (Donna Elvira), Dialogues Des Carmélites (Blanche de la Force), The Rake's Progress (Anne Trulove) and A Streetcar Named Desire (Blanche DuBois).

 A keen proponent of song repertoire, Georgie was a member of the RNCM Songsters during her time at college, and in 2022 was chosen to participate in a week-long masterclass on the art of song with Mary Bevan and Joseph Middleton at Dartington Summer School, alongside collaborative pianist Edward Campbell-Rowntree; as a duo they went on to be selected as Leeds Lieder Young Artists 2023.
 She frequently gives song recitals up and down the country with Edward or other great friends and frequent collaborators including Duncan Honeybourne and Christopher Pulleyn, and loves to collaborate with other instrumentalists too; earlier this year she performed Britten’s Les Illuminations with the Lindow Ensemble in a mini-tour of Manchester, Bolton and Wilmslow.
-She was delighted to be selected to take part in the Wigmore Hall's French Song Exchange 2023, involving coachings with Dame Felicity Lott and Francois Le Roux, which culminated in public performances both at Wigmore Hall and in Paris in September.
+She was delighted to be selected to take part in the Wigmore Hall's French Song Exchange 2023, involving coachings with Dame Felicity Lott and Francois Le Roux, which culminated in public performances both at Wigmore Hall and at Paris' Salle Cortot.

 Georgie has a background in choral singing, and she continues with some ensemble work alongside her solo performing, singing regularly with Kantos Chamber Choir in Manchester under Ellie Slorach, and deputizing in various church choirs including the oratories of both Manchester and Oxford.